akkadotnet/akka.net/docs/articles/intro/tutorial-3.md

 any Akka.NET application.
 Unlike supervision, watching is not limited to parent-child relationships, any actor can watch any other actor given its `IActorRef`.
 After a watched actor stops, the watcher receives a `Terminated(ref)` message which also contains the reference to the watched actor.
 The watcher can either handle this message explicitly or, if it does not handle it directly it will fail with a `DeathPactException`.
-This latter is useful if the actor cannot longer perform its duties after its collaborator actor has been stopped.
+This latter is useful if the actor can no longer perform its duties after its collaborator actor has been stopped.
 In our case, the group should still function after one device have been stopped, so we need to handle this message.
 The steps we need to follow are the following: